emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer.md

   In the year 2000 Fjell Technology Group AS decided to develop a robust and energy efficient disc dryer specially designed for modern manufacturing methods like robotic welding.
-We had a competent staff with senior personnel having experience from design, manufacturing and installation of about 2000 Stord dryers since the introduction of the technology, wich took place in the late 50ies.
+We had a competent staff including senior personnel with experience from design, manufacturing and the installation of about 2000 Stord dryers since the introduction of the technology, which took place in the late fifties.

   We added some young innovative engineers skilled in state of the art